 The Italian government is closing its eyes in front of Egypt’s abysmal human rights record, and is sacrificing truth and justice about Giulio Regeni’s death for economic and geopolitical interests.

-The truth about what happened to Giulio Regeni is not simply a matter of altruism or personal sensibility, but one on political will and integrity, which the current Italian government appears to be completely lacking.
+Asking for the truth about what happened to Giulio Regeni is not simply a matter of altruism or personal sensibility, but a demand of political will and integrity, which the current Italian government is completely lacking.

 © Tommaso Segantini